Philippe Halaburda

 and lived experience.

-Guided by a dérive-like process rooted in psychogeography,
+Guided by a dérive-like process rooted in Psychogeography,

 his work investigates the subtle relationships between mind and place, translating invisible urban structures into expressive, collectible paintings on canvas and paper.